 Healing is possible

-In epistemological terms, this is the interface for changing the level of perception and a possible solution to the dilemma.
+In epistemological terms, this is the interface for changing the level of perception and a solution to the dilemma.
 Then, as a doctor, when I seek the causes not only in medical knowledge but also open myself to holistic individual aspects, I leave either-or-thinking and turn to the level of a deeper understanding.
 Here, demarcations are unnecessary, since it is important to look at constitutional phenomena together.
 It is about complementarities, about relationships between health and illness, between life and death.

 A comprehensive anamnesis covers the biography of the disease, symptoms of the present, social environment and family disposition.
 The essential task of medical medicine is now to discover the individual physical and psychological situation of the patient (his constitution) together with him.
-This means that it is not the omnipotence and omniscience of the doctor, often caricatured as “demigod in white”, that determine the therapy, but rather mutual discussion and coordination about the procedure of treatment within the framework of a doctor-patient interaction based on trust.
+This means that it is not the omnipotence and omniscience of the doctor, often caricatured as “demigod in white”, that determine the therapy, but mutual discussion and coordination about the procedure of treatment within the framework of a doctor-patient interaction based on trust.

 Whether healing happens is neither only in the doctor’s art or therapist nor in the will and ability of the patient.
 Daily practice shows this with countless examples.
-However, if the patient is given the opportunity to intervene in the healing process and his patterns of explanation and ideas about illness (no matter how contradictory to the supposed objective facts) are taken seriously, then his chances of recovery are much higher.
+However, if the patient is given the opportunity to intervene in the healing process and his patterns of explanation and ideas about illness (no matter how contradictory to the supposed aim) are taken seriously, then his chances of recovery are much higher.